We offer courses for autistic adults to help them develop skills for social situations and everyday living and increase

 The course is made up of weekly two-hour workshops.

-SocialEyes courses held in Reading are funded by the Earley Charity, and are for participants aged 18 and above.
+SocialEyes courses held in Reading are for participants aged 18 and above.
 Courses take place at the New Directions College at 330 Northumberland Avenue, Whitley, RG2 8DH.

 Details of forthcoming courses will be posted on this page.

 SocialEyes courses held in Slough are for participants aged 18 and above.
 Courses take place at Langley College, near Slough.